The International Trade Blog arrow International Sales & Marketing

 2. Open Account (O/A)

-An open account transaction in international trade is a sale where the goods are shipped and delivered before payment is due, which is typically in 30, 60 or 90 days.
+An open account transaction in international trade is a sale where the goods are shipped and delivered before payment is due, typically in 30, 60 or 90 days.
 Open accounts are risky for exporters; however, from your client's perspective, this is the preferred method of payment in terms of costs and risks.

 3. Collections